- Convert Generic Blocks Into Reference Notes

 - Replacing an Existing Block With a Specific Manufacturer Block

-Let's say you’ve already placed a number of generic objects in your drawing, such as furniture from our Plan Graphics library.
-Now you want to change those existing items into specific amenities and catalog them in a schedule.
+Let's say you’ve already placed a number of generic objects in your drawing, such as furniture from our Plan Graphics library or even blocks from our Elevation or Discipline Graphics libraries.
+Now you want to change those existing generic blocks into specific amenities and catalog them in a schedule.

 In other words, you want to convert generic graphics into "smart" Land F/X objects with assigned data.
-To do so, you'll need to turn the generic objects into Reference Notes (RefNotes).
+To do so, you'll need to turn the generic objects into Reference Notes (RefNotes) – specifically, Amenity RefNotes.

 Convert Generic Blocks Into Reference Notes

-The drawing shown below contains a few generic benches from our Elevation Graphics library.
+The drawing pictured below contains a few generic benches from our Plan Graphics library.
 Upon further evaluation, we've decided that we need to assign these benches with cost and other data, allowing us to call them out in a schedule.

 In this case, you only see three benches in our drawing, which would not be difficult to replace.
-But what about a site design where you've placed multiple benches (or other objects) carefully?
-You'd rather not go back over each bench and painstakingly duplicate their exact placements and rotations in order to replace them with RefNotes.
+But what about a plan where you've placed multiple benches (or other objects) carefully?
+You'd rather not go back over each bench and painstakingly duplicate their exact placements and rotations to replace them with RefNotes.

-The following steps will convert all instances of the selected graphic currently in your drawing into the same RefNote.
+The following steps will convert all instances of the selected block currently in your drawing into the same RefNote.

 Open the Edit Object/Block Data tool: